You have the right to disagree with many aspects of the evaluation process and the development of the IEP.

 For example, you might disagree with:

-- The amount of service the IEP team is suggesting
+- The amount of services (like therapies) the IEP team is suggesting

 - The progress your child is making